31. All matches shall be governed by MCC Laws of the game, except for certain changes adapted by this League and detailed in these rules:

 i) All pitches to be inspected before the start of the playing season, if time allows.

 33. All matches to be played on the date and venue as per the fixture list.
 For matches not played, the side failing to fulfil the fixture shall forfeit the match, and the match awarded to the non-offending side (see Rules 24 and 25).
 The ECB guidelines for all religious festivals shall apply when fixtures are arranged each season.
 During the period of Ramadan, teams may reduce the number of overs scheduled to be played to 28 per innings for League matches and 30 per innings for Cup matches, providing both captains agree before the start of the match.
 The bowler’s overs must then be reduced to seven in League matches and six in Cup matches.
+If scheduled matches occur on a religious festival day then all matches will be abandoned and match points shared between the teams concerned.

 34. A minimum of eight players shall constitute a team, and the non-appearance of this minimum number on the ground ready to play by 30 minutes after scheduled start time irrespective of weather or fitness of ground shall constitute a failure to fulfil the fixture.